 In this poem, Alone with Everybody, Charles Bukowski expresses this particular feeling in words that seem to five something real and tangible to this often inexpressible feeling.

-The title itself immediately connects the readers to the meaning and the feeling of the poem.
+The title itself immediately connects the readers to the meaning and the feeling of Alone with Everybody.
 Most people have at one time or another felt alone even if they were with people.
 Anyone who has ever felt lonely when surrounded by people knows that it is a rather hopeless feeling.
 For if human contact cannot cure loneliness, than what can?
 And so the reader immediately feels connected to the speaker in that they have both experienced this feeling of deepest loneliness which seems to have no cure.
 Charles Bukowski’s Alone with Everybody can be read in full here.

 Alone with Everybody Analysis